GCS-ZHN/socube/README.md

 Please visit our [user manual](https://www.gcszhn.top/socube/) for usage detail.

 ## Help
-Any problem, you could create an [issue](https://github.com/GCS-ZHN/socube/issues).
+Any problem, you could create an [issue](https://github.com/GCS-ZHN/socube/issues), we will receive a email sented by github and reply it as soon as possible.